ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 ### Delegated Attestation

 Another use case is that of a sub-Attester that has no signing keys (for example, to keep the implementation complexity to a minimum) and has a secure channel, such as a local IPC, to interact with a lead Attester (see Composite Device, {{Section 3.3 of -rats}}).
-The sub-Attester produces a UCCS with the required set of claims and sends the UCCS through the secure channel to the lead Attester.
+The sub-Attester produces a UCCS with the required set of Claims and sends the UCCS through the secure channel to the lead Attester.
 The lead Attester then computes a cryptographic hash of the UCCS and protects that hash using its signing key for Evidence, for example, using a Detached EAT Bundle ({{Section 5 of -eat}}).

 ## Privacy Preserving Channels